tombresee/Pyscript_Examination/index.md

-I want you to start by clicking this [link](https://pyscript.net/examples/panel_stream.html)
+I want you to start by clicking this [link](https://pyscript.net/examples/panel_stream.html).
+Wait a few seconds.
 What do you think of it ?

 <br>